International Social Security Agreements

-Who the International Social Security Agreements help
+Who the agreements help

-How the International Social Security Agreements help
+How the agreements help

-The agreements may allow you to continue to get social security entitlements when you move between agreement countries.
+The agreements may allow you to continue to get social security entitlements when you move between countries.
 They may help by:

-- allowing you to add together your periods of social insurance (or residence in some cases) in an agreement country and your periods of Australian residence, to meet the minimum requirements for an Australian pension or a pension from the agreement country
+- allowing you to add together your periods of social insurance, or residence in some cases, in an agreement country and your periods of Australian residence, to meet the minimum requirements for an Australian pension or a pension from the agreement country

 - overcoming any agreement country’s payment restrictions on citizenship or country of residence

-Pension rates under the International Social Security Agreements
+Pension rates under the agreements